-It’s 2017, and if you haven’t learned IPv6 yet, well, you’re not the only one.
-In December 2016, IPv6 turned 18 years old.
+If you haven’t learned IPv6 yet, well, you’re not the only one.
+In December 2016, IPv6 (as we know it today) turned 18 years old.
 Children who were in the womb when RFC 2460 was being drafted are now old enough to vote, get married, and purchase firearms in some states.

-In honor of IPv6’s 18th birthday, allow me to share my theories on why people have been so slow to adopt IPv6.
+In honor of IPv6’s 18th birthday, allow me to share my theories on why people have been so slow to adopt it.
 And why you still should consider learning it.

 The “Lame name” theory